10 steps to buying your first home

 In Canada, if the down payment is below 20% of the purchase price, you are required to pay a mortgage loan insurance premium either through CMHC or Genworth.
 The smaller the down payment, the larger the premium.

-Part of your savings should also be allocated for closing costs.
-Closing costs include charges such as land transfer tax, a survey certificate, a zoning memorandum, title insurance and so on.
+Part of your savings should also be allocated for closing costs, such as land transfer tax, a survey certificate, a zoning memorandum, title insurance and legal fees.
 The industry’s rule of thumb is that 2% to 2.5% of the purchase price should be set aside to cover these costs.
-The land transfer tax is the biggest of these costs, which is calculated based on the value of the home.
-For a $300,000 home in Manitoba, that would be approximately $3,650.

 Step 9: Budget for the first year and beyond